kstenerud/concise-encoding/cbe-specification.md

 A sequential list of objects.
 Lists can contain any mix of any type, including other containers.

-List elements are stored using regular object encoding (type field + possible payload), and the list is terminated by an "end of container" marker.
+List elements are simply objects (type field + possible payload).
+The list is terminated by an "end of container" marker.

 Example: